levonk/data-integration/README.md

       * How do you handle
         * Gaining an hour
         * Losing an hour
   * Fields & Units
     * Do field columns include unit specifier
     * What units is the column in
+    * Can we ever except NULLs and how are they represetnted?
+    * Can we ever except blanks and how are they represented?
+    * Is there a defaul?
   * Field Type
     * free form
     * ordinal
     * categorical
+      * Are leading zeros important (e.g. zipcodes)
     * numeric
       * incremental / delta e.g. + something or - something
     * GUID
   * Field Data types (not necessary if this is schema)
     * unsigned int
     * signed long
     * currency
     * etc...
   * Currency
     * Is it adjusted in any way inflation, etc..
     * Does it include VAT, taxes, etc...
     * Is it Gross or Net
   * Is the field derived and how?
-  * Is the field master data and what is it's source?
+  * Is the field master data and what is it's source/lineage?
     * What standard?
     * Where is it sourced from?
     * How is it refreshed?
+  * Is there any content like test data we should filter?

 ### Data Supplier Questions
 * What Service Level Agreement (SLA) is provided with the data?